hurlbertlab/core-transient/data_wrangling.md

 *Step 0:*
 Open Git Bash (on Windows) or a Terminal (on Mac).
-Create a folder (using mkdir) where you will download the core-transient repository and then navigate to it (using cd).
+Create a folder (using mkdir) where you will download the core-transient repository (in this example I created a folder called "git" on my C: drive--modify as needed) and then navigate to it (using cd).
 Then clone the repository into this space.
-Finally, navigate to the core-transient folder that has now been created and type the two git commands below to link to the data subrepository.
+Finally, navigate to the core-transient folder that has now been created and type the two git commands below to link to the data submodule.
 ```
 mkdir /c/git
 cd /c/git